webim/webim-client-sdk-ios/Documentation/Index.md

 Error that is thrown when trying to create session object with `nil` location name.

+<h4 id ="invalid-authentication-parameters">INVALID_AUTHENTICATION_PARAMETERS case</h4>

+Error that is thrown when trying to use standard and custom visitor fields authentication simultaneously.

 <h4 id ="invalid-remote-notification-configuration">INVALID_REMOTE_NOTIFICATION_CONFIGURATION case</h4>

 Error that is thrown when trying to create session object with invalid remote notifications configuration.

+<h2 id ="provided-authorization-token-state-listener">ProvidedAuthorizationTokenStateListener protocol</h2>

+When client provides custom visitor authorization mechanism, it can be realised by providing custom authorization token which is used instead of visitor fields.
+When provided authorization token is generated (or passed to session by client app), `update(providedAuthorizationToken:)` method is called.
+This method call indicates that client app must send provided authorisation token to its server which is responsible to send it to Webim service.
+This mechanism can't be used as is.
+It requires that client server to support this mecahnism.

+<h3 id ="update-provided-authorization-token">update(providedAuthorizationToken:) method</h3>

+Method is called in two cases:
+1. Provided authorization token is genrated (or set by client app) and must be sent to client server which is responsible to send it to Webim service.
+2. Passed provided authorization token is not valid.
+Provided authorization token can be invalid if Webim service did not receive it from client server yet.
+When this method is called, client server must send provided authorization token to Webim service.
+`providedAuthorizationToken` parameter contains provided authentication token which is set and which must be sent to _Webim_ service by client server.

 <h2 id ="webim-session">WebimSession protocol</h2>